Socialist society (Labour Party): Current socialist societies

 There are other organisations, such as Labour Arts Alliance, Muslims for Labour and Labour Humanists, which are not formally affiliated to the Labour Party but act as campaign groups for Labour Party members in the same way as the affiliates, but have yet to apply for affiliation or have decided not to do so.

-Young Labour is not a Socialist Society and retains a separate place within the Labour Party.
+Young Labour and Labour Students are not Socialist Societies, and retain separate places within the Labour Party as national branches for young and student members.